A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Introduction

 In August 2013, the Pa 30 nebula was discovered by Dana Patchick in the Wide-field Infrared Survey Explorer (WISE) archive as part of an amateur astronomer effort to discover and categorize planetary nebulae (\citealt{wright_wide-field_2010}, \citealt{cutri_explanatory_2012}, \citealt{parker_hash_2016}, \citealt{kronberger_new_2016}).
 Pa 30's location is a degree closer to the assumed location of historical supernova SN 1181 than 3C 58 and its kinematics infer an age agreeable with 1181 AD (\citealt{hoffmann_new_2020}, \citealt{ritter_remnant_2021}).

 WISE imaging in $\qty{22}{\micro\meter}$ characterized the nebula with an infrared circular shell and allowed identification of a central object (IRAS 00500+6713).
 Optical follow-up revealed a spectrum dominated by broad emission lines of ionized oxygen (\ion{O}{6}) and carbon (\ion{C}{4}).
-X-ray observations confirmed the ring-like structure and carbon-burning ashes of neon (Ne), magnesium (Mg), silicon (Si), and sulfur (S) enriching both the central object and nebula.
-Spectroscopy also indicated that the central object is very hot with a temperature $\approx \qty{210000}{\K}$ and producing extreme outflow speeds $\approx \qty{16000}{\km\per\s}$ (\citealt{gvaramadze_massive_2019}, \citealt{oskinova_x-rays_2020}).
+X-ray observations confirmed the ring-like structure and carbon-burning ashes of neon (Ne), magnesium (Mg), silicon (Si), and sulfur (S) enriching both the central object and nebula \citep{oskinova_x-rays_2020}.
+Spectroscopy also suggests that the central object is very hot with a temperature $\approx \qty{210000}{\K}$ and has extreme outflow speeds $\approx \qty{16000}{\km\per\s}$ (\citealt{gvaramadze_massive_2019}, \citealt{oskinova_x-rays_2020}, \citealt{lykou_new_2023}).

 Carbon-burning ashes and a hot, rapidly spinning central object could be explained by a merging of two white dwarfs (WD).
-The extreme wind speeds are too high to be generated by radiation alone, but could be accelerated to high enough velocities with the help of a rotating magnetic field (e.g. \citealt{poe_rotating_1989}), which can be created in the wake of a WD merger event (\citealt{beloborodov_magnetically_2014}).
+The extreme wind speeds are too high to be generated by radiation alone, but could be accelerated to high enough velocities with the help of a rotating magnetic field (e.g. \citealt{poe_rotating_1989}), which can be created in the wake of a WD merger event (\citealt{beloborodov_magnetically_2014}). \citealt{lykou_new_2023} calculated upper limits for the magnetic field, but those estimates are lower than previously suggested in literature. \citealt{ko_dynamical_2024} also suggested that carbon burning on the surface coupled with a strong magnetic field could create fast winds.
 There are theoretical WD merger models that are conducive to the progenitor scenario of the central object to some degree. \citealt{loren-aguilar_high-resolution_2009} fits the inferred $\qty{1.5}{\Msun}$ of the central object but under-produces the amount of Si and S. On the other hand, \citealt{kashyap_double-degenerate_2018} demonstrated a ONe-CO WD merger could suffice to produce a central object that enriches its ejecta with Si and S but underestimates the Ne-O fraction \citep{oskinova_x-rays_2020}.